 If you are using live sand, pour it into the tank.
 The water will become cloudy, but it should clear up once you have turned on your filtration system.
 If you are using non-live sand, rinse it in fresh water to remove the smaller particles, then pour it into the tank.Continue to 7 of 10 below.

 07 of 10

-- Preclean the rocks and place them into the aquarium, BUT allow the rocks to fully cure or at least give it a few days curing time in this way first, before you aquascape the tank.
+If you skip the curing process, it is highly recommended that you preclean the rocks before placing them into the aquarium.
+However, the best-case scenario is to preclean the rocks and place them into the aquarium and allow the rocks to fully cure or at least give it a few days of curing time before you aquascape the tank.

-Turn on all of your pumps, filters and the protein skimmer, if you are using one.
+Turn on all of your pumps, filters, and the protein skimmer (if you are using one).
 The water should start to clear as the filters remove the particulate matter in the tank water.
 Quite often, you may see a fine, almost dust-like layer on top of the live rocks and substrate.
 This is the fine particles of the substrate which have settled to the bottom before they could be filtered out.
-You can stir them up with a turkey baster, a net handle or your hand to put them back into suspension where the filters should be able to take them out.
+You can stir them up with a net handle or your hand to put them back into the suspension, which should enable the filters to take them out.

 08 of 10